bertob/dynasty/README.md

 ![Roman emperors](examples/rome.png)

+##Usage

+Clone this repository and open index.html in your browser to try it locally.

+To create your own visualizations, prepare 2 CSV files following the format outlined below, and change the variables **emperor_file** and **dynasty_file** in the beginning of script.js.

+You'll also want to set the other config variables, such as **title**, **data source** and **credit**.

+If you want the visualization as a self-contained SVG, you'll have to copy the SVG tag from your browser's Developer Tools and put the copied text in a file with an .svg file extension.
+I might make this more convenient in the future, but for now this is the only way.

 ##CSV files

 The visualzation is generated from 2 CSV files, a list of all emperors, and a list of all dynasties.
 The paths to these files can be configured in the first few lines of script.js by changing the variables **emperor_file** and **dynasty_file**.